Cheapest Ways to Ship

 Best Options for Next Day Shipping

-Next Day/Overnight delivery is an area where FedEx and UPS outperform USPS.
+Next Day and Overnight delivery is an area where FedEx and UPS outperform USPS.
 With strategic hubs located throughout the world, FedEx and UPS are frequently the carrier of choice for expedited shipping.
 Furthermore, FedEx and UPS planes frequently deliver USPS airmail orders, so you’re paying into these carrier networks anyways.

 Best International Shipping Options